 The health, safety and wellness of our employees is a top priority.
-In 2023, we continued to focus on the health and wellness of our employees through several company-wide efforts including: a wellness program that allows employees to earn cash rewards; a three-week wellness challenge to encourage healthy habits; on-site biometric screenings, as well as wellness communications and webinars throughout the year.
+In 2024, we continued to focus on the health and wellness of our employees through several company-wide efforts including: a wellness program that allows employees to earn cash rewards; a wellness challenge to encourage healthy habits; as well as wellness communications and webinars throughout the year.
 We maintain a comprehensive employee handbook, code of business conduct, as well as other policies, including a harassment policy, whistleblower policy and a human rights policy statement, to promote a safe and supportive workplace culture.

 We believe employees to be our greatest asset and that our future success depends on our ability to attract, retain and develop employees.
 Professional development is a key priority, which is facilitated through our many corporate initiatives including extensive training programs, corporate mentoring, leadership programs, educational reimbursement and corporate and personal development coaching.
+We recognize and award employees through several different initiatives centered around service to Southside and initiatives that will impact their communities.